marijnh/Eloquent-JavaScript/17_canvas.md

 ## SVG

-This book will not go into ((SVG)) in detail, but I will briefly explain how it works.
+This book won't go into ((SVG)) in detail, but I'll briefly explain how it works.
 At the [end of the chapter](canvas#graphics_tradeoffs), I'll come back to the trade-offs that you must consider when deciding which ((drawing)) mechanism is appropriate for a given application.

 This is an HTML document with a simple SVG ((picture)) in it: